dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 - **Permanent stock** — basic items always available.
 Inventory does not deplete and does not rotate.
 - **Rotating stock** — higher quality items that appear in limited quantities and are replaced at the start of each new in-game week.
 Once a rotating stock item is purchased it is gone until the next rotation.
-- **Rare drops** — occasionally a rare or unique item appears; limited to one or two units and does not restock once purchased.
+- **Rare** — occasionally a rare or unique item appears; limited to one or two units and does not restock once purchased.

 Each item in the Market displays its gold value range (min–max).
 The purchase mechanic — including the For Purchase staging box, the market tax, and the price roll — is documented in Section 9.5.